Latent Denoising Makes Good Tokenizers: Method

 where ${\epsilon_{\boldsymbol{\theta}}}$ is a learnable noise estimator parameterized by $\boldsymbol{\theta}$.
 Essentially, non-AR diffusion models learn to \textit{reconstruct original latents from intermediate latents deconstructed by noise}.

-\paragraph{Autoregressive generative models.} Autoregressive approaches factorize image generation into a sequential prediction problem.
-Given an ordered sequence of latent tokens $\{\mathbf{x}^1,\dots,\mathbf{x}^N\}$, AR methods factorize the joint distribution as:

-where $\mathbf{x}^{i}$ denotes the latent tokens generated at step $i$.
-Recent generalized AR variants extend this framework to arbitrary generation orders~\cite{li2025autoregressive,yu2024randomized,pang2024randar} or set-wise prediction strategies~\cite{tian2025visual,ren2024flowar}.
+\textbf{Autoregressive generative models.} Autoregressive approaches factorize image generation into a sequential prediction problem.
+Given an ordered sequence of latent tokens $\{\mathbf{x}^1,\dots,\mathbf{x}^N\}$, AR methods factorize the joint distribution as: \begingroup \endgroup where $\mathbf{x}^{i}$ denotes the latent tokens generated at step $i$.
+Recent generalized AR variants extend this framework to arbitrary generation orders~\citep{li2025autoregressive,yu2024randomized,pang2024randar} or set-wise prediction strategies~\citep{tian2025visual,ren2024flowar}.
 Nonetheless, the fundamental training objective remains consistent: reconstructing full sequences from partially observed---or equivalently, partially \textit{masked}---contexts.
 In other words, AR models learn to \textit{reconstruct original latents from intermediate latents deconstructed by masking}.